 Watch the blowback.
 You’re at the beach, there’s sand, I get it, but watch where you kick that stuff up.
 Is there anything worse than when someone shakes the sand off their towel and into your face?
 No, no there isn’t.

 Don’t feed the birds.
 Feeding the birds should be punishable by firing squad and I’ll fight anyone who disagrees.

 Watch your god damn mouth.
 I say this as someone with a slight salty vocabulary, but watch your mother-f*cking mouth.
-There are people of all ages and language tolerance levels at the beach, and none of them want to listen to you throw the F word around like it’s a GD comma.
+There are people of all ages and language tolerance levels at the beach, so be conscious of those around you.

 Your music is terrible.
 Taste in beach music is very personal and subjective, no one wants someone else’s music blaring in their ear.
 Keep your tunes below a dull roar please.
 If you promise not to blast your country Sunday funday playlist I’ll promise not to blast my Barry Manilow deep cuts (#fanilow).

 It’s not all fun and games.
 The beach is fun!
 You want to eat fun food, drink fun drinks, tell fun stories, and play fun games!
-But if you need to jump over a random stranger to play ultimate Frisbee maybe don’t with the games.
+But if you need to jump over a random stranger to play ultimate Frisbee or have hit the same person three times with a football, maybe don’t with the games this time.
 Just a suggestion.

 I’m a little worried I’m coming off as a giant grump when really I’m more of a lovable curmudgeon.
 I swear I’m a good time!
 I just think when we share a common space we need to be aware, and dare I say respectful of the people around us.
 The beach is no different.
-People just want to relax and have a good time, and that can be hard to do when the people two feet away are being jack asses.
-So I guess just don’t be a jack ass, and maybe bring a garbage bag with you because by 5pm the beach garbage is overflowing and disgusting.
-Happy beaching!
+People just want to relax and have a good time, and that can be hard to do when the people two feet away are being jackasses.
+So I guess just don’t be a jackass, happy beaching!